 STL beats the TL and LTL shipping modes

-- Full truckload: A freight mode in which one truck moves loads from a single shipper directly from their pickup location to their drop-off location.
+- Truckload: A freight mode in which one truck moves loads from a single shipper directly from their pickup locations to their drop-off locations.

 - Less-than truckload: A freight mode that transports freight through distribution centers and terminals before delivering it to its final destination, using the hub-and-spoke model.